- Patient Information & Bill Pay

-Note: The St. John’s Medical Center fiscal year begins July 1 and goes through June 30.
+Note: This is the latest available data.
+The St. John’s Medical Center fiscal year begins July 1 and goes through June 30.

 St. John’s Medical Center was established in 1916 as part of St. John’s Episcopal Church.
 Although the hospital no longer has a direct affiliation with the church, it has retained the original name.
 In 1976, St. John’s became the Teton County Hospital District, and does business as St. John’s Medical Center, with a publicly elected Board of Trustees.
 In the year 2000, St. John’s Hospital changed its name to St. John’s Medical Center to reflect a growing array of services and our regional customer base.
 In early 2005, a major renovation and expansion of the medical center was completed.

 The current facility, which was built in 1991, has 108 beds.
 48 Acute Care beds include 5 ICU, 3 Labor, Delivery, Recovery & Postpartum beds, and 40 Primary Care Unit beds.
 Our long-term care Living Center has 60 licensed beds.
 St. John’s Medical Staff performed over 2,578 surgeries and delivered 432 babies in FY 2012.
 The hospital had over 2,000 admissions this past year.
 Inpatient days totaled close to 6,000 and the average length of a patient’s stay was 2.9 days.
 Approximately 35,882 patient visits were accounted for by the St. John’s outpatient and emergency departments.